nuxt-modules/fontaine/README.md

 **⚠️ `@nuxtjs/fontaine` is under active development. ⚠️**

 - 💪 Reduces CLS by using local font fallbacks with crafted font metrics.
-- ✨ Generates font metrics and overrides automatically.
+- ✨ Generates font metrics and fallbacks automatically.
 - ⚡️ Pure CSS, zero runtime overhead.

 On the playground project, enabling/disabling this module makes the following differences rendering `/`, with no customisation required: